y0g3sh-99/linux-keylogger/README.md

 NOTE: Copy the header file input-codes-to-array.h in same directory, this header file is for mapping the input codes to in array, so we can play with indices.

-Please use this for EDUCATIONAL PURPOSE ONLY!!
+Please use this tool for EDUCATIONAL PURPOSE ONLY!!